Williamson encouraged by Hyderabad's improvement in IPL

 Chasing 163 for victory, Williamson and Abhishek Sharma (42) gave Hyderabad a decent start without hitting too many boundaries.

-Head coach Tom Moody said Hyderabad were in safe hands with Williamson.
+Head coach Tom Moody said that Hyderabad were in safe hands with Williamson.

 "He does not need any instruction at all.
 He is a world class player, he knows how to navigate the conditions," Moody said of the New Zealand skipper.